tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 5. Say So by Doja Cat
 6. Yummy by Justin Bieber

-Billie wins this category again based on the reasons laid out on the Song of the Year category of this, but I can see any song on this category winning this category except for Yummy that song shouldn't even be considered for any award but it's here. 🤷‍♂️
+Billie wins this category again based on the reasons laid out on the Song of the Year category of this article, but I can see any song on this category winning this category except for Yummy, that song shouldn't even be considered for any award but it's here. 🤷‍♂️

 ### Best Pop/Duo Solo Performance